 \subsection{Implementation Details}

 All experiments are conducted on a server equipped with four NVIDIA RTX A800 GPUs (80 GB each) and 128 Intel Xeon CPUs, running Ubuntu 22.04 LTS.
 We fine-tune \texttt{DeepSeek-R1-Distill-Qwen-7B} model~\cite{deepseekai2025deepseekr1} under a \textbf{full-parameter supervised fine-tuning (SFT)} setting, using the LLaMAFactory framework~\cite{zheng2024llamafactory}.
-Training is performed for \textbf{three epochs} with an effective batch size of eight, gradient checkpointing enabled, and the \textbf{AdamW} optimizer.
+Training is performed for \textbf{three epochs} with an effective batch size of eight, gradient checkpoint enabled, and the \textbf{AdamW} optimizer is used.
 The learning rate is fixed at $1 \times 10^{-5}$ with a cosine decay schedule and 10\% warm-up, and gradient clipping (norm 1.0) is applied for stability.
-During fine-tuning, inputs are tokenized with a maximum sequence length of 8{,}192 tokens, truncating from the input side if necessary to preserve the output reasoning chain.
+During fine-tuning, inputs are tokenized with a maximum sequence length of 16{,}384 tokens.
 Although we adopt full-parameter SFT by default, the \name framework is also compatible with parameter-efficient fine-tuning methods such as LoRA and QLoRA, which we discuss in the Discussion section.